noamraph/nix-pills/pills/03-enter-environment.md

 So, where did `hello` really get installed? `which hello` is `~/.nix-profile/bin/hello` which points to the store.
 We can also list the derivation paths with `nix-env -q --out-path`.
-So that\'s what those derivation paths are called: the **output** of a build.
+So that's what those derivation paths are called: the **output** of a build.

 ## Path merging